 Division 1 — Miscellaneous

-4. Exempt expenditure by departments and others
+4. Departments etc. prescribed (Act s.
+40(2)(q))

 The departments and other organisations listed in Schedule 1 are prescribed for the purposes of section 40(2)(q) of the Act.

-5. Contracts prescribed for the definition of wages
+5. Class of contract prescribed (Act s.
+9AA(1) wages)

 An amount is wages for the purposes of section 9AA(1)(c) of the Act if the amount is paid or payable under a contract made between a ship or boat builder and another party for the procurement of the services of persons to provide solely or mainly labour for all or any of the design, construction, fit-out or maintenance of a ship or boat.

-[Regulation 5 amended by No. 15 of 2010 s.
+[Regulation 5 amended by Act No. 15 of 2010 s.
 29.]

-6. Excluded contracts
+6. Contracts excluded from r.
+5

 A contract is excluded from a class referred to in regulation 5 if —

-(a) it is a contract to produce a given result for a fixed fee;
+(a) it is a contract to produce a given result for a fixed fee; or

-(b) it is a contract covered by an industrial award;
+(b) it is a contract covered by an industrial award; or

-(c) it is a workplace agreement in force under the Workplace Agreements Act 1993 2;
+(c) it is a workplace agreement in force under the Workplace Agreements Act 1993 2; or

 (d) it is an employer-employee agreement under Part VID of the Industrial Relations Act 1979; or